MatthewMatero/MeLT/README.md

 The root directory has a *main.py* which is used to load in the MeLT model and control training, testing, and hyperparameter tuning modes.

-# requirements
+# Requirements

-an envrionment.yml file is included that represents a conda envrionment of the libraries used for development of this project.
+An envrionment.yml file is included that represents a conda envrionment of the libraries used for development of this project.
 At a high level you will need PyTorch (1.4), PyTorch Lightning(0.7.5), Pandas, and the standard numpy stack.

 # Cite
 ```